ASchneidman/odml_labs/lab5/lab5-projects.md

 3. How will each group member contribute towards this plan?

 We plan on having each group member examine a different privacy-preserving technique.
-These will include cancelable biometrics (using per-user auxiliary data to generate transformations which can be revoked in the case of a leak) and crpytographic approaches (for example using a single hashing function on both the template and the queries).
+These will include cancelable biometrics (using per-user auxiliary data to generate transformations which can be revoked in the case of a leak) and cryptographic approaches (for example using a single hashing function on both the template and the queries), among others.

 2: Execution
 ----